 - 8. While the Legislature recognized that Chapter 116 is a consumer protection statute and, as such, wanted all common-interest communities in Nevada to be subject to these protections, it concomitantly and pragmatically recognized that it was not feasible for common-interest communities created prior to 1992 to change all of their governing documents to meet the newly enacted statutory requirements.
 The Legislature, therefore, adopted certain exceptions and exemptions for communities formed prior to 1992.
 NRS 116.1201(3)(b) and NRS 116.1206(1). - 9.
 Appellants contend that the Opinion "selectively applies certain provisions of NRS Chapter 116 to [RLE], but refuses to apply others without explanation for why one provision is applied and not the other.
-The RLE Opinion applies the definition of NRS 116.021 retroactively to [RLE] in order to imply that [RLE] is a common-interest community, but refuses to apply NRS 116.3101(1) retroactively and thereby finds that RLEHOA is valid[,]".
-Petition at 5.
-This contention is entirely misplaced and conveniently ignores the express and unambiguous language of NRS 116.1201(3)(b) and NRS 116.1206(1). - 10.
-In any event, the Opinion explains "why one provision is applied and not the other."
-By way of example, this Court wrote a lengthy discussion to explain why NRS 116.3101(1) cannot be retroactively applied as a matter of law.
-Nev. at , 449 P.3d 1259-1260.
-This Court correctly concluded that "it would be absurd for the Legislature to decide in 1999 to impose NRS Chapter 116's requirements on pre-1992 communities but only if they knew, before 1992, that they would later be required to formally create the unit-owners' association before selling the first unit."
+The Panel Opinion applies the definition of NRS 116.021 retroactively to [RLE] in order to imply that [RLE] is a common-interest community, but refuses to apply NRS

+116.3101(1) retroactively and thereby finds that RLEHOA is valid[,]".
+En Banc Petition at 6.
+This contention is entirely misplaced and conveniently ignores the express and unambiguous language of NRS 116.1201(3)(b) and NRS 116.1206(1).

+10. In any event, the Opinion explains "why one provision is applied and not the other."
+By way of example, the Opinion includes a lengthy discussion to explain why NRS 116.3101(1) cannot be retroactively applied as a matter of law.
+See Id., 449 P.3d at 1259-1260.
+The Panel unanimously and correctly concluded that "it would be absurd for the Legislature to decide in 1999 to impose NRS Chapter 116's requirements on pre-1992 communities but only if they knew, before 1992, that they would later be required to formally create the unitowners' association before selling the first unit."
 Id., 449 P.3d at 1260.
-In other words, this Court correctly concluded that Appellants' argument "leads to the absurd result that pre-1992 communities were required to comply with a statute which did not exist when they were created."
+(Emphasis added.)
+The Panel correctly concluded that Appellants' argument "leads to the absurd result that pre-1992 communities were required to comply with a statute which did not exist when they were created."
 Id., 449 P.3d at 1260.
-It was factually and legally impossible for the Wrights and RLE to comply with NRS 116.3101(1) in 1989.
-It is incomprehensible as to why and how Appellants can continue to insist that the Wrights and RLE had to comply, and could have complied, with any non-existent statutes in 1989.
+(Emphasis Stated another way, it was factually and legally impossible for the added.)
+Wrights and RLE to comply with NRS 116.3101(1) in 1989. incomprehensible as to why and how Appellants continue to insist that the Wrights and RLE had to comply, and could have complied, with any non-existent statutes in 1989.